redxdev/hvzsite/README.md

 # Humans vs Zombies

+__This version of the website is unfinished!
+If you want to see working code, checkout the [old version](https://github.com/redxdev/hvzsite) written in PHP.__

 This is the next-generation version of the website used by the Rochester Institute of Technology's Humans vs Zombies club.